How does the kite fly?

 Why does the Kite pull..

-It does due to air being a fluid and the kite, when trimmed correctly behaves as a lift producing airfoil.
+The kite pulls due to air being a fluid and the kite, when trimmed correctly, acting as a lift producing airfoil.
 As long as there is movement, both airflow (wind) and kite-movement (apparant wind) count, the kite and air interact to produce the forces lift and drag.
 To keep the kite and rider balanced the lift is counterbalanced by weight and drag by forward kite-movement/board speed

 Due to the kite being “in the way” of the stream of air, the air needs to make place for the kite.